Probely/farcaster-onprem-agent/README.md

 file on the agent VM. **Please note that the proxy is used for web access only.
 The agent itself still needs access to hub.farcaster.probely.com on UDP port 443, even if a proxy is defined.**
-4. At this time, the hosts are: `registry.docker.io` and `registry-1.docker.io`.
+4. At this time, the hosts are: `registry.docker.io` and `registry-1.docker.io`
+5. This server receives connections from potentially vulnerable servers on your infrastructure.
+It is used to detected "log4shell"-type vulnerabilities, for example.

 # Installation